 Major projects (High effort, High impact)

-The activities in this category are those which give valuable long-term returns.
+The activities in this category of the Impact Effort Matrix are those which give valuable long-term returns.
 They are, however, high impact activities in nature and could take a considerable amount of time to do.
 It can happen that the team focuses on major projects and loses out on quick wins in the process.

 Time wasters/ Thankless tasks (High effort, Low impact)